Nicholas Dawlish (1845-1918)

 River Warfare in South America

 Dawlish returned from his service in the Ottoman Navy to an appointment in Portsmouth.
-Here he was involved in torpedo development and indeed was responsible for the invention of the “Dawlish Cam” which was to be used over the next two decades to improve depth-keeping ability.
+Here he was involved in torpedo development and indeed was responsible for the invention of the “Dawlish Cam” which was to be used to improve depth-keeping ability.
 In late 1879 he was granted six month’s unpaid leave and for many years the exact nature of his activities during these months was unknown.
 It is only recently that the full story of these months has been revealed.
 This resulted from a great-grandson of Dawlish’s sister Susan giving Antoine Vanner access to Dawlish’s private journal for these months.
 This was supplemented by a cache of documents made available by the present Lord Kegworth, Chairman of the Hyperion Food and Beverages Group of Companies.
 The new information revealed that Dawlish was involved in this period in leading the riverine component of a military expedition in Paraguay, a venture which had no official backing from the British Government.
 Commanding a disparate flotilla of antiquated warships and paddle steamers Dawlish participated in a brutal series of land and river battles as the expedition thrust towards the heart of a revolt in the parched Gran Chaco of north-western Paraguay.
-It appears that in the process Dawlish appears to have found himself morally compromised, leading to one of the most terrible ethical choices of his entire life.
+In the process Dawlish found himself morally compromised, leading to one of the most terrible ethical choices of his entire life.